tedthecaver/tedthecaver.github.io/_posts/2025-01-31-WebApplicationFingerprinting.md

     print(f"Results saved to {output_file}")
 ```
 - the script for extracting the data we need

+The CSV file of websites we are using can be found [here](https://gist.github.com/bejaneps/ba8d8eed85b0c289a05c750b3d825f61).

 But why are we gathering this specific data?
 Let's look at each piece of information we are collecting and understand why we are collecting it.